noxikoxi/TaskManager/README.md

 1. **User Profiles**: Register a new user or log in with your existing credentials.
 2. **Notebooks**: Create a new notebook by navigating to the "Notebooks" section and clicking "Create Notebook".
 3. **Notes**: Within a notebook, click "Create Note" to create a new note.
+4. **Todo**: Create a todo list by navigating to the "Todos" section and clicking "Create Todo'.
+5. **Todo points**: Within a todo list enter point content and click "ADD".
+6. **Todo point subpoints**: Select Todo point and to everything like with todo points.
+7. **Inspection, Insurance**: Create a new notebook by navigating to the "Inspection & Insurance" section and clicking "Add Car".
+8. **Calendar**: Create events for specific dates by navigating to the "Calendar" section and clicking "Create New event"

 ## Roadmap